 Branciforte, an Italian military officer of Spanish nationality, serves as the 53rd Viceroy of New Spain, from 1794 to 1798, but never travels north to see the town.
 He is remembered by history as a very corrupt administrator.
-Nevertheless, although he has misled its colonists, Villa de Branciforte is named after him by Spanish California Diego de Borica, who has overseen the creation on the village.
+Nevertheless, although he has misled its colonists, Villa de Branciforte is named after him by Spanish California Governor Diego de Borica, who has overseen the creation on the village.

-Unlike other Alta California Spanish settlements, especially Los Angeles and San Jose, the settlers of Villa de Branciforte receive little support from the Spanish crown, and the Catholic missions.
+Unlike other Alta California Spanish settlements, especially Los Angeles and San Jose, the settlers of Villa de Branciforte receive little support from the Spanish crown, or the Catholic missions.
 While the Crown helps to support active Spanish soldiers and Franciscan missionaries, in forts and missions, the Villa Branciforte colonist are merchants, explorers and retired soldiers.
 And unlike other settlements and forts which receive some support from nearby missions, Villa de Branciforte gets little help from Misión Santa Cruz, on the west side of the San Lorenzo River, where the Franciscans see the new village as a threat.
 They fear that Native Americans living at the mission will be negatively influenced by the town’s decadence.

 But the people of Branciforte, determined to overcome these obstacles, as if defying the Spanish Crown’s neglect, develop a sense of belonging for their new hometown.